djeedai/bevy_tweening/README.md

         },
         ..Default::default()
     })
-    // Add an Animator component to perform the animation .insert(Animator::new(
+    // Add an Animator component to perform the animation.
+This is a shortcut to
+    // create both an Animator and a Tween, and assign the Tween to the Animator.
+    .insert(Animator::new(
         // Use a quadratic easing on both endpoints EaseFunction::QuadraticInOut,
         // Loop animation back and forth over 1 second, with a 0.5 second
-        // pause after each cycle (start -> end -> start).
+        // pause after each cycle (start -> end -> start -> pause -> ...).
         TweeningType::PingPong {
             duration: Duration::from_secs(1),
             pause: Some(Duration::from_millis(500)),